VEckardt/IntegrityTestSession/README.md

 # Integrity Test Session
-Offers the creation and the upload of Test Cases, Test Steps and Results stored in Excel (Web only Solution).
+Offers the download and upload of Test Cases, Test Steps and Results stored in Excel (Web only Solution).